Fun Ideas and Tips for a Family Road Trip

 Family Road Trip Games

-Even though you have packed some car games and activities, keeping the kids entertained on a long drive can be exhausting so have a pleather of road trip games for kids to help break up the journey.
 Many of the following fun driving games can be played with kids of all ages – you may need to make a few adjustments to the version depending on age.

 • Eye Spy